Scalar Perturbations of Charged Dilaton Black Holes: Scalar Perturbation of Charged Black Holes

 \section{Scalar Perturbation of Charged Black Holes}

-In this section we will develop the equations for a scalar field in the background of the static charged black hole introduced in the previous section.
-The general equation for a massless scalar field in curved space-time can be written as,
+In this section we will develop the equations for a scalar field in the background of the charged dilaton black hole introduced in the previous section.
+The equation for a massless scalar field in curved space-time is written as,